Nanofertilizers: An innovative solution to boost production and reduce environmental impact

 Results

-- Manufacture of TiO2, ZnO and zeolite nanofertilizers, and analysis in crops of Avena sativa, Tithonia diversifolia, Cenchrus clandestinus, Lolium perenne, Medicago sativa, Zea mays under greenhouse.
+- Manufacture of TiO2, ZnO and zeolite nanofertilizers, and analysis in crops of Avena sativa, Tithonia diversifolia, Cenchrus clandestinus, Lolium perenne, Medicago sativa, Zea mays under greenhouse conditions.

-- Data with particle sizes of nanofertilizers synthesized by high energy grinding varying manufacturing parameters.
+- Data on particle sizes of nanofertilizers synthesized under different grinding parameters.

 - Evaluation of nutrient absorption and nitrogen use efficiency for different crops.